utPLSQL/utPLSQL/CONTRIBUTING.md

-## How to contribute ##
+# How to contribute

 The following are the guidelines everyone should use to contribute to utPLSQL.
 Changes are welcome from all members of the Community.

-## Getting Started ##
+# Getting Started

 1. Create a [GitHub Account](https://github.com/join).
-2. Fork the utPLSQL Repository and setup your local Repository.
+2. Fork the utPLSQL Repository and setup your local Repository. _See [how to Fork](https://help.github.com/articles/fork-a-repo) article_
-     * Each of the steps below are detailed in the [how to Fork](https://help.github.com/articles/fork-a-repo) article!
+     * Each of the steps below are detailed in **Get started with development** section.
      * Clone your Fork to your local machine.
      * Configure "upstream" remote to the [utPLSQL repository](https://github.com/utPLSQL/utPLSQL.git).
 3. For each change you want to make: